Upper Chehalis people

-The Upper Chehalis (/ʃəˈheɪlɪs/ shə-HAY-liss) are a Southwestern Coast Salish people Indigenous to Washington state.
+The Upper Chehalis (/ʃəˈheɪlɪs/ shə-HAY-liss; q̓ʷay̓áyiɬq̓) are a Southwestern Coast Salish people Indigenous to Washington state.

 Classification and name

 The Upper Chehalis are a Southwestern Coast Salish people, a group of four related peoples who speak closely related languages.
 The other three Southwestern Coast Salish include the Quinault people, Lower Chehalis people, and the Cowlitz people.
 The Upper Chehalis are more closely related to the Cowlitz than they are to the Lower Chehalis.

-The term "Upper Chehalis" refers to several historically independent groupings of villages which spoke a common language and resided in a common geographical area.
+The term "Upper Chehalis" refers to several historically independent groupings of villages which spoke a common language (Upper Chehalis) and resided in a common geographical area.
 Early American treatymakers saw these groupings as "tribes" or "bands", but anthropologist Barbara Lane stated that these labels were "fictive political units that had no basis in native society".
 The highest level of official political organization was the village level.
-The historical groupings which are grouped into the Upper Chehalis are:
+The Satsop on the Satsop River are Upper Chehalis-speaking, but were politically closer to the Lower Chehalis.
+Historical groupings which are grouped into the Upper Chehalis are: